mtomchak/cit111_ccac/README.md

 * Completed multiple cases in Forensic Tool Kit (FTK)
 * Fully complete project and report for Final Case
 * Anazlyed images, decrypted files, password recovery

+## SQL Projects
+* (RoyalResorts) A hotel database created from scratch with fictional info inputted for it to function as real hotel database